opentensor/old-docs/src/nested/Glossary.md

 ### Tao

 The digital token that functions as currency in the network.
+Tao uses the same tokenomics as Bitcoin with a 4 year halving cycle and a max supply of 21 millions tokens.
 ​

 ### Subtensor